GenomicsMLI-DFO/MLI_metabar_pipeline/README.md

 These are the steps:
 1. fastQC and multiQC on raw reads
-2. Cutdapt to check for and remove adaptors (followed by a second fastQC/multiQC)
+2. Cutadapt to check for and remove adaptors (followed by a second fastQC/multiQC)
+	- The option novaseq TRUE/FALSE allowed to used to option -nextseq-trim=20
 3. dada2 filtering (followed by a third fastQC/multiQC)
 4. dada2 error rate assessment
 5. dada2 dereplication, sample inference and merging